 3. What are my investment options?

-There are a few investments options available.
+There are a few investments options available - This link will open in a new window..
 An advisor can help set up your investor profile and choose the investment that fits your reality, investment horizon and risk tolerance.

 4. How can I keep track of my investment?